Top results

 Creative understanding

-Somatic and tacit ways of knowing are as important, if not more so, than propositional or discursive knowledge, and the chief way of generating new knowledge is through metaphor and paradox.
+Somatic and tacit ways of knowing are as important, if not more so, than propositional or discursive knowledge.
+The chief way of generating new knowledge is through metaphor and paradox.

 The founding idea of logic, the principle of non-contradiction in which one thing cannot be its opposite or negation, is a limiting boundary for science.

-But in the arts, contradiction is a positive mode of knowing and the logical condition is violated all the time.
+But in the arts, contradiction is a positive mode of knowing.
+We violate the logical condition all the time.
 And while logic is the ordering thread in science, narrative is the primary way of structuring aesthetic knowledge.

 This is a highly personal account of what constitutes aesthetic order.
 But I believe that good teaching requires these artistic values, even where mathematics and the hard sciences are involved.

-Aside from the actual content and way of structuring knowledge within a school subject, the subject itself must be seen as a work of art as defined by the great Canadian critic Northrop Frye: a coherent, unified, imaginative form that human beings have made out of their experience.
+Aside from the actual content and way of structuring knowledge within a school subject, we must see the subject itself as a work of art as defined by the great Canadian critic Northrop Frye: a coherent, unified, imaginative form that human beings have made out of their experience.

 John Berger’s term for a work of art – ‘a way of seeing’ – applies, for me, equally to a curriculum.
-Any body of knowledge, from a scientific formula to a set of geographical concepts, geometric theorems, language grammar or historical theory, should be thought of in the same terms as one thinks of a great novel, sculpture or painting.
+We should think of any body of knowledge, from a scientific formula to a set of geographical concepts, geometric theorems, language grammar or historical theory, in the same terms as one thinks of a great novel, sculpture or painting.

 A curriculum is a work of art, however imperfect.
 The teacher stands before it not as a scientist about to gather data following strict rules of cause and effect.
 They must, instead, confront their task as a sculptor before the marble, a painter taking up a palette, or a conductor about to awaken music from a score.